thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 There are several ways to look at it :
 * LiTOY is a python script using sqlite to create and manage a list of your goals, be it short, medium or long term but more importantly : it ranks them in a smart and very flexible way using pairwise comparisons and several [ELO scores](https://en.wikipedia.org/wiki/Elo_rating_system).
 * An organizer aiming at centralizing all your goals in a single place while quickly ranking them in an order reflecting user preferences.
-* A way for me to practice my Python (very rusty, still a long way to go, don't hesitate to do PRs or open issue, they will be greately appreciated).
+* A way for me to practice my Python (very rusty, still a long way to go, don't hesitate to do PRs or open issue, they will be greatly appreciated).

-The idea behing LiTOY is simple :
+The idea behind LiTOY is simple :
 1. have all items in the same sqlite database
 2. automatically pick 2 items and prompt the user for which is better according to a user-specified question
 3. adjust the ELO score of each item accordingly